funwarioisii/decotra/README.md

 Save a intermediate product and upload to S3.

-Decotra's main feature is concreted with decorator, so it is easy to code and to remove.
+`Decotra`'s main feature is concreted with decorator, so it is easy to code and to remove.

-In my use case, tracking many results of functions on server and upload to S3(I use minio), analyzing the calculation process ad hoc.
+In my use case, tracking many results of functions on server and upload to S3 (I use minio), analyzing the calculation process ad-hoc.

 ## Requirements